Admission Policy and Matriculation into Program

 2. Prerequisite math and science courses must be within seven years. *Exception to the seven-year requirement may be considered for those with a medical background.

-3. General physics, radiographic physics, or college physics I, will meet this prerequisite.
+3. General physics, or college physics I with lab may meet this prerequisite.
+Course description and syllabus are needed for course equivalence.

 4. Introduction to algebra or preparatory math/algebra-based courses will not meet the criteria.

 5. Subject to review for course content equivalency by Regis Faculty.
-Applicants may need to provide course description and syllabus of algebra and physics courses.
+Applicants will need to provide course description and syllabus of algebra and physics courses.

 Progression

-Diagnostic medical sonography students must maintain a minimum of a 3.0 GPA and must pass all diagnostic medical sonography courses with a B- or higher to stay in the program.
-Students must receive at least a C in all other Core education requirements while in the program.
+Once DMS students have started the professional phase of the program, they must maintain a minimum of a 3.0 GPA and must pass all diagnostic medical sonography and medical imaging courses with a B- or higher to stay in the program.
+Students must receive at least a C in all other Core education requirements while enrolled in the professional part of the program.

 Technical Standards